nikithaamenon/-Emotion_Detection/README.md

 # 🎭 Real-Time Emotion Detection using OpenCV & MediaPipe

-A lightweight, real-time emotion detection system using **OpenCV** and **MediaPipe**, designed to classify facial expressions like 😊 Happy, 😢 Sad, 😠 Angry, 😲 Surprised, and 😐 Neutral—without using any machine learning or deep learning models.
+A lightweight, real-time emotion detection system using **OpenCV** and **MediaPipe**, designed to classify facial expressions like 😊 Happy, 😢 Sad, 😠 Angry, 😲 Surprised, and without using any machine learning or deep learning models.
 It works by analyzing the geometry of facial landmarks from a webcam feed using simple rules.

 ---